zabbix-community/helm-zabbix/charts/zabbix/README.md

 * It is now possible to start the Zabbix Server pods with replicas of more than 1.
-  HA functionality of Zabbix will automatically be enabled and it is made sure that the database schema publication will only happen once, and not by all of the Zabbix server pods at the same time.
+  HA functionality of Zabbix will automatically be enabled and it is made sure that the database schema publication will only happen once, and not by all of the Zabbix Server pods at the same time.
 * More info: https://github.com/cetic/helm-zabbix/pull/54

 > **Break change 2.0.0**